wpsharks/wp-super-snow/readme.txt

 = How can I change the size of each snow flake (and other options)? =

-Please check your Dashboard under: **WP Super Snow -› Options**.
+Yes, please check your Dashboard under: **WP Super Snow -› Virtual Snow Blower**.

-= Does this falling snow plugin depend on any snowflake images? =
+= Does this plugin load a bunch of extra files that will slow down my site? =

-No, this plugin pulls a single jQuery (JavaScript) file into your WordPress site.
-It delivers beautiful falling snowflakes using only JavaScript, HTML5 and CSS3 (no images).
-That said, it is possible to use snow flake images if you prefer.
-See: **WP Super Snow -› Options** in your WP Dashboard for all available options.
+No, this plugin pulls in ONE simple jQuery (JavaScript) file — very small.
+It delivers beautiful falling snowflakes using only this one JavaScript file (and whatever snowflake images you choose).
+Please check your Dashboard under: **WP Super Snow -› Virtual Snow Blower**.

+= Does this falling snow plugin allow for custom snowflake images? =

+Yes, please check your Dashboard under: **WP Super Snow -› Virtual Snow Blower**.

 = What browsers are supported by this falling snow plugin? =

-Compatible w/ IE 10+, IE Mobile 10+, Firefox 5+, Chrome 4+, Safari 4+, iOS Safari 3.2+, Android 2.1+, Android Chrome 31+, Android Firefox 25+, BlackBerry 7+, Opera 12+, Opera Mobile 12.1+; and many modern browsers.
+Compatible w/ IE 10+, IE Mobile 10+, Firefox 5+, Chrome 4+, Safari 4+, iOS Safari 3.2+, Android 2.1+, Android Chrome 31+, Android Firefox 25+, BlackBerry 7+, Opera 12+, Opera Mobile 12.1+; and many other modern browsers.
 See also: <http://caniuse.com/css-animation>.

+= Are there any other requirements for this plugin to function properly? =

+This plugin requires jQuery (this already comes w/ WordPress).
+If you have WordPress, you already have jQuery.
+This plugin also requires PHP v5.3 (or higher).

 == License ==